 The renowned fashion company has been making the most of augmented reality (AR) when showcasing its brand identity and products.
 For instance, for their annual traveling showcase titled “Adventures of Zoooom with Friends”, the director, late Virgin Abloh, came up with AR “Zooooms” to travel the world virtually.
 Zooooms were vibrant animated characters that represented diversity and positivity.

 Visitors would enter the showcase location and use their QR codes to interact with the characters via their phone screens.
-For instance, in Paris, where Louis Vuitton’s (LV) flagship store is, people switched on their cameras via the LV app and witnessed the characters climb out of the building and perform songs on top of it.
+For instance, in Paris, where Louis Vuitton’s (LV) flagship store is, people switched on their cameras via the LV app and and perform songs on top of it.
 For luxury brands, creating experiences during a pandemic is no easy feat.
 Designers have found that the best way to do so is by working with technology.

 Gucci’s Limited Edition Accessories on Gaming Platforms